KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 the add-on will construct a set of Blender nodes to replicate each glTF material as closely as possible.

 The importer supports Metal/Rough PBR (core glTF), Spec/Gloss PBR (``KHR_materials_pbrSpecularGlossiness``) and some extension materials.
-The complete is can be found in _Extensions_ part of this documentation.
+The complete list can be found in _Extensions_ part of this documentation.

 .. tip::